DSpace/xoai/README.md

 > XOAI is an OAI-PMH Java Toolkit developed by Lyncode

-XOAI Common is the library containing common Java classes to implement an OAI-PMH data provider or service provider.
+XOAI Common is the library containing common Java classes to implement an OAI-PMH data providers or service providers.